Embolden

 - Details: The Symposium proposes that while ageism is experienced across the lifespan, the root causes, manifestations and impacts differ with age – as must the strategies for change.
 To achieve this shift, gerontism is presented as a form of ageism, alongside existing forms such as youthism.
 We propose gerontism as more nuanced and exact use of language that can enhance the effectiveness of policy and practice to combat the ageism experienced by older people.

-- Date: 1st October - 1st November
+- Date: 25th October

-- Location: tbc
+- Location: Melbourne tbc

 Registration